Ivanclj/Smile/README.md

 │   ├── train_model.py                <- Script for training a machine learning model.
 │   ├── evaluate_model.py             <- Script for evaluating model performance.
 │   ├── database.py                     <- Creates the data model for the database connected to the Flask app.
+|

-├── test                              <- Files necessary for running model tests (see documentation below) │   ├── test.py                       <- Script for running unit tests on functions in src/.
+├── test                              <- Files necessary for running model tests (see documentation below) │   ├── test_load_data.py                       <- Script for running unit tests on src/load_data.py.
+│
+│   ├── test_load_data.py                       <- Script for running unit tests on src/load_data.py.
+│
+│   ├── test_load_data.py                       <- Script for running unit tests on src/load_data.py.
+│
+│   ├── test_load_data.py                       <- Script for running unit tests on src/load_data.py.
+│
+│   ├── test_load_data.py                       <- Script for running unit tests on src/load_data.py.
+│
+│   ├── test_load_data.py                       <- Script for running unit tests on src/load_data.py.
 │
 ├── static/                           <- CSS, JS files that remain static ├── templates/                        <- HTML (or other code) that is templated and changes based on a set of inputs